People Making Things Happen

 Heather is our Ex-Officio and as such has no term.
-She is a Licensed Social Worker within the Area Agency on Aging at DRCOG and manages the Veteran Directed Home and Community Based Services program.
+She is a Licensed Social Worker within the Area Agency on Aging at DRCOG and manages the Veteran Directed Care and Transitions program.
 She lives in Wheat Ridge.

-Sylvia is a policy and planning consultant.
-She’s worked at the Division of Transit and Rail at CDOT and Ports of Entry at the Colorado Department of Revenue doing grant management, organizational and program development, training and document production, planning, design, and roadway and building construction.
+Sylvia is a policy and planning analyst.
+She’s worked at the Division of Transit and Rail at CDOT and Colo Ports of Entry doing grant management, organizational and program development, training and document production, planning, design, and roadway and building construction.
 She has a MA in planning emphasizing urban design and architecture.
 Sylvia lives in Wheat Ridge and is the outgoing board chair whose final term expires in 2020.

 Chris Hinds uses a wheelchair for mobility due to a crash in 2008, but even before his injury, he was an avid runner, soccer player, and cyclist, and he wants others to have access to all of those activities.
 In addition to serving on DRMAC, he is the national spokesperson for the DC-based International Parking and Mobility Institute's Accessible Parking Coalition.
 He also has a law named after him; the Chris Hinds Act was signed into law by Colorado Governor Hickenlooper in May 2018.
 Chris has also been active in his community - he's served on commissions appointed by Denver's Mayor and Colorado's Governor - and has also volunteered with the Democratic party.